 - Extra-crispy: Spray the squash with a bit of avocado oil cooking spray halfway through the cooking time.

-- Sweet: Toss the cooked squash with a bit of maple syrup before serving.
+- Sweet: Toss the cooked squash with a bit of maple syrup, cinnamon, and powdered ginger.

 - Savory: Toss the cooked squash with Parmesan cheese and chopped fresh parsley before serving.

-- Spicy: Add red pepper flakes or chili powder to the squash before cooking to add a bit of heat.
+- Spicy: To add a bit of heat, add red pepper flakes or chili powder to the squash before cooking.

 - Fresh herbs: Instead of dried herbs, sprinkle on fresh herbs for fantastic fresh flavor.